Lujia-Cheng/web-final-project/README.md

 ## Admin access code

-You may want to sign up as `admin` to perform CRUD action on products details, customer info, etc. If so, use below code for **Admin Access Code** to sign up.
+You may want to sign up as `admin` to perform CRUD action on products details, customer info, etc. If so, use below code for **Admin Access Code** during sign up.

 <details>
   <summary>Click me</summary>